Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 Long-term studies in animals to evaluate carcinogenic potential or studies to evaluate mutagenic potential have not been performed with velaglucerase alfa.

-The efficacy of Vpriv was assessed in three clinical studies in a total of 99 patients with type 1 Gaucher disease: 82 patients age 4 years and older received Vpriv and 17 patients age 3 years and older received imiglucerase.
+The efficacy of Vpriv was assessed in three clinical trials in a total of 99 patients with type 1 Gaucher disease: 82 patients age 4 years and older received Vpriv and 17 patients age 3 years and older received imiglucerase.
 Studies I and II were conducted in patients who were not currently receiving Gaucher disease-specific therapy.
 Study III was conducted in patients who were receiving imiglucerase treatment immediately before starting Vpriv.
-In these studies, Vpriv was administered intravenously over 60 minutes at doses ranging from 15 Units/kg to 60 Units/kg every other week.
+The long-term safety of Vpriv was assessed in Study IV, an open-label extension trial in a total of 93 patients with type 1 Gaucher disease ages 3 years and older.
+Patients who had completed Studies I to III were eligible to participate in Study IV.
+In Studies I through IV, Vpriv was administered intravenously over 60 minutes at a maximum dose of 60 Units/kg every other week.
+Doses above 60 Units/kg were not studied in these trials.

-Studies of Vpriv as Initial Therapy
+Clinical Trials of Vpriv as Initial Therapy

 For all studies, liver and spleen volumes were measured by MRI.
-The changes in clinical parameters after 12 months of treatment are shown in Table 4.
-The observed change from baseline in the primary endpoint, hemoglobin concentration, was considered to be clinically meaningful in light of the natural history of untreated Gaucher disease.
+The changes in clinical parameters after 12 months of treatment are shown in Table 2.
+The observed change from baseline in the primary endpoint, hemoglobin concentration, was considered to be clinically meaningful in the 60 Units/kg dose, in light of the natural history of untreated Gaucher disease.